 Shots fired at youth World Cup water polo women’s game in Brazil

-Water polo players briefly left the pool after shots were fired near an Under-20 World Cup game in Brazil.
+Water polo players briefly left the pool after shots were fired near an under-20 World Cup game in Brazil.

-Brazilian police have said there were no injuries after shots were fired near an Under-20 World Cup water polo women’s game between China and Canada in the city of Salvador.
+Brazilian police have said there were no injuries after shots were fired near an under-20 World Cup water polo women’s game between China and Canada in the city of Salvador.

 China won 12-8 on Sunday – the opening day of the tournament – but footage showed the game being briefly interrupted as players got out of the pool, lay down and took cover by a small barrier after hearing gunshots outside the water polo venue in the Pituba neighbourhood.
 China led Canada 3-2 at the time.